renanmbs/budget/README.md

 # Budget

-<p>This repository is to hold a expenses visualizer for personal usage</p>
+<p>This repository is to hold an expenses visualizer for personal usage</p>